Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Experimental results

 Finally, Figs. \ref{fig:exp_csmillustratedC} and \ref{fig:exp_csmillustratedD} provide a complete side-by-side comparison of the model with all the measurements in the $(f, \dist_{mn})$ plane.
 Since $\nbsensors = 42$ there are $\nbsensors(\nbsensors - 1)/2 = 861$ pairwise distances; with $79$ frequency bins from $0.1$ to \SI{7.9}{k\hertz}, Fig. \ref{fig:exp_csmillustratedD} consists of $68019$ points overall.
-Rather than directly relying on the covariance, we plot the real part of the coherence.
-By definition, the sample coherence matrix $\mcohsensesample$ is a normalization of the sample covariance coefficients $[\mcovsensesample]_{mn}$, that is
+Rather than directly relying on the covariance, we plot the real part of the correlation.
+By definition, the correlation matrix $\mcohsensesample$ is a normalization of the sample covariance coefficients $[\mcovsensesample]_{mn}$, that is

 Although the speakers generates white noise their frequency response is not flat, thus the source variance $\varfield$ varies across frequencies.
 Microphone responses are not flat as well.
-This is why plotting the coherence is more convenient: it reveals the ambient noise spatial correlation by mitigating the hardware frequency responses and the variations of $\varfield$ over frequencies.
+This is why plotting the correlation is more convenient: it reveals the actual ambient noise spatial correlation by mitigating the hardware frequency responses and the variations of $\varfield$ over frequencies.
 Note that microphone amplitude part of the gains are discarded, but not the phase part.
-The side-by-side comparison of the real part of analytical and measured coherences reveal a good similarity in the considered frequency range.
+The side-by-side comparison of the real part of analytical and measured correlations reveal a good similarity in the considered frequency range.

 In summary, this section validates that the diffuse noise model is a reliable choice to perform the proposed sensor gain calibration, in the acoustic scenario with a reverberant room.
 Although the array geometry is irregular and planar, a proxy was proposed to identify an approximate frequency range where spatial over-sampling occurs, that is below \SI{3.5}{\kilo\hertz}.